Melrose + Norwich: Weaver's Walk

 PROJECT UPDATES

 On March 3, 2025, the City Council approved an amended plan that included changes to the quantity of trees and approved a Construction Agreement with C.S.
 Legacy Construction.
-Construction is underway and is anticipated to be complete in late 2025.

 BACKGROUND DOCUMENTS